grungeee/LoRa_tracker/README.md

 # LoRa_tracker

-## Description

-### LoRa_tracker

-### Materials

-- Arduino Uno
-- Breadboard

-- LoRa Module
-- GPS Module (With GPS Antenna)
-- __GY-9250__ (update the list!)
-- 1.28" LCD
-- 16Bit LED-Ring

-- Power
-    - Lipo
-    - StepUp
-    - StepDown

-### Progress Functionality

-- [x] LoRa Module
-    - works on Arduino
-    - works on esp32

-- [x] GPS Module
-    - worked like a charm both on arduino and esp32

-- [x] 16Bit LEd-Ring
-    - it works, the actual code is dependant on the GPS and GY

-- [ ] 1.28" LCD
-    - could use it for troubleshooting atm, actual UX/UI is the last thing that needs to be done

-- [ ] GY-9250
-    - got some work done on GY-512
-    - need to redo for compass
-    - fuck none of the GYros I got have magnetometer working.
-WHY T_T

-- [ ] Power
-    - used a tiny USB-C charging board (USB/IN,BAT,OUT[5V])
-    - need 18650 with lower current, 40A ain't charging
-    - StepDown for ESP32!

-- [ ] Enclosure
-    - The one I made was a chaos.
-At least it holds the protoboard with components on it.
+## Hardware requirements

+- Arduino Uno or ESP32 development board (examples use the **ESP32 Dev Module**)
+- Ebyte E220 LoRa module
+- NEO GPS module with antenna
+- BNO055 or GY-9250 IMU
+- 1.28" LCD display
+- 16-bit WS2812 LED ring
+- Power supply (LiPo battery, step-up and step-down modules)
+- Breadboard and wiring

+## Building the main sketch

+The `GY-BNO055_LED_RING` example demonstrates the core functionality of reading orientation data and driving the LED ring.
+It can be compiled with either the Arduino IDE or PlatformIO.

+### Arduino IDE
+1. Install the Espressif **ESP32** boards through the Board Manager and select `ESP32 Dev Module`.
+2. Copy the folders from `libraries/` into your Arduino libraries directory.
+3. Open `sketches/GY-BNO055_LED_RING/GY-BNO055_LED_RING.ino` and press
+   **Upload**.

+### PlatformIO
+1. Create a new project with the `esp32dev` board.
+2. Add the libraries listed below to the `lib_deps` section of `platformio.ini`.
+3. Place the contents of `sketches/GY-BNO055_LED_RING` into the `src` directory and run `platformio run`.

+### Dependencies

+- `EByte_LoRa_E220_library`
+- `TinyGPSPlus`
+- `Adafruit_BNO055` and `Adafruit_Unified_Sensor`
+- `Adafruit_NeoPixel`
+- Display libraries such as `Adafruit_GC9A01A` if using the LCD

+A copy of these libraries is included in the `libraries/` folder.

+### Project status

+- [x] LoRa Module works on Arduino and ESP32
+- [x] GPS Module verified on both platforms
+- [x] 16-bit LED ring operational
+- [ ] 1.28" LCD used for troubleshooting only
+- [ ] GY-9250 compass needs more work
+- [ ] Power system under development
+- [ ] Enclosure still experimental

+## License

+This project is licensed under the terms of the [MIT License](LICENSE).

 ## Example GPS LoRa sketches

-Two example sketches demonstrate sending GPS data over an E220 LoRa radio. `GPSv3_esp32_LoRa_TX` reads the NEO GPS on an ESP32 and sends latitude, longitude, altitude and satellite count as a binary structure. `GPSv3_esp32_LoRa_RX` receives the structure and prints the values to the serial monitor.
+Two example sketches demonstrate sending GPS data over an E220 LoRa radio.
+`GPSv3_esp32_LoRa_TX` reads the NEO GPS on an ESP32 and sends latitude, longitude, altitude and satellite count as a binary structure.
+`GPSv3_esp32_LoRa_RX` receives the structure and prints the values to the serial monitor.